tjarjoura/ircd/README.md

-An implementation of (parts of) the irc server protocol written in C.
+An implementation of (parts of) the irc server protocol written in C. Currently in the process of debugging to the point that it works and supports basic join/privmsg messages.

 ## Features implemented: